Showrav66/Python-practice/Computational Physics 1 project/Readme.md

-These two python codes generate position vs time and energy vs time curves for ideal coupled harmonic oscillators.
+These python codes generate position vs time and energy vs time curves for ideal coupled harmonic oscillators.
 This is from a project of 'Computational Physics 1', a compulsory course in BSc 3rd year Physics.